69% of online shoppers who add products to their carts leave before completing their orders.

 Or, elicit urgency through delivery times.
 Check out how Cabela’s does this by communicating when the customer needs to check out to receive the order by a specific date.

 Namogoo’s consumer data indicates that this affects between 15%-25% of online shopping sessions throughout the year.
-Customer journey hijacking is a much bigger problem than most eCommerce teams realize (if they’re even aware of it at all!).
+Customer journey interruptions are a much bigger problem than most eCommerce teams realize (if they’re even aware of it at all!).

-In 2020, eCommerce retailers who eliminated ad injections reduced abandonment rates by:
+In 2020, eCommerce retailers who eliminated ad injections alone reduced abandonment rates by:

 - Almost 25% on mobile